 The Spirit & Place Festival a platform for the community to use the arts, humanities, and religion to explore a yearly theme.
 Organizations of all sizes and/or individuals are invited to pitch ideas through an application process.
-(This year’s deadline is May 17, 2024 at 5pm.)
 Event creators are responsible for securing their own speakers, performers, venues, etc.

-A Selection Committee comprised of fellow community members (not Spirit & Place staff) select which events make it into the festival based on a set of criteria including inventiveness, audience engagement, strength of collaboration, and theme connection.
+A Selection Committee comprised of fellow community members (not Spirit & Place staff) select which events make it into the festival based on a set of criteria including connection to the theme, use of our civic tools, strength of collaboration, inventiveness, audience care, and commitment to Spirit & Place’s values.

 Spirit & Place supports those selected for the festival by providing event coaching services; worksheets; check lists; general marketing support; select paid digital advertising; and other resources, including a $200 event stipend.